Stranger960/Skillbox_SearchEngine_cpp/README.md

 ## *** Contributing
-**Special thanks** *to Michael and the whole hard-working Skillbox team for the permanent support during the course and the final project development.*
+**Special thanks** to *Michael Verbkin* and the whole hard-working Skillbox team for the permanent support during the training course and at the final project development time.*

 ### *** Licenses
 nlohmann/json: MIT